Providing resources and ideas for therapies and medical developments for Parkinson's disease:

 Diagnosis is usually given by a neurologist who observes behavior and movement.
 Definitive diagnosis can be done with a DaTscan which can visualize the brain’s dopamine.
 The DaTscan requires the injection of a radioactive agent into the blood stream many hours before the scan is performed.
 The higher the number of healthy cells having dopamine, the brighter the images.
 The DaTscan can distinguish the cause of tremors as being the result of Parkinson's disease or of another movement disorder such as essential tremor or drug-induced parkinsonism.

 There are drug treatments and even some surgical treatments which address symptoms, but currently there is nothing approved by the medical community to stop the progression of Parkinson's or to reverse the damage done.
+There are however drugs in clinical trials and drugs in off label use which hold promise.

 This website outlines steps one can take to help their condition.
+Note that we mention but do not endorse therapies or products.